Adversarial Attack and Defense on Graph Data: A Survey: Graph

-\textbf{Dynamic Graph and Static Graph.} A graph is dynamic, denoted as $G^{(t)}$, if any of its nodes, edges, node features, or edges features change over time.
-In the contrast, a static graph, denoted as $G$, consists of a fixed set of nodes and edges that do not change over time.
+\textbf{Dynamic and Static Graphs.} From a {\em temporal perspective}, graph data can be grouped into static graphs and dynamic graphs.
+A graph is dynamic, denoted as $G^{(t)}$, if any of its nodes, edges, node features, or edges features change over time.
+On the contrary, a static graph, denoted as $G$, consists of a fixed set of nodes and edges without changing over time.

 A typical example of static graph is the molecular structure of drugs \cite{duvenaud2015}.
 Once a drug is developed, its molecular structure does not change over time.
 Social network \cite{perozzi2014deepwalk} is a good example of dynamic graphs.
-As people often add or remove friendship links in their social network, the graph extracted changes over time.
+As people often add or remove friendship links in their social networks, the graph of relationships and interactions changes over time.
 In most existing attack works, the researchers study the attacks on dynamic graphs.